jjedMoriAnktah/FeatureSpaceTree/README.txt

 Type into a terminal the following command:

-$ sudo pip install -e git+https://github.com/beiceman/FeatureSpaceTree.git#egg=FeatureSpaceTree
+$ sudo pip install git+https://github.com/beiceman/FeatureSpaceTree.git#egg=FeatureSpaceTree

 If no errors, then congratulations you can use FeatureSpaceTree: